 Section 9.
 Members of the Board of Governors are expected to attend Club meetings and functions or communicate with the President an inability to attend any meeting or function.
 A member of the Board of Governors who is absent from three consecutive meetings shall cease to be a Board Member unless that member shall have obtained the consent of the Board of Governors to his absence or shall present at the meeting following his third absence an excuse satisfactory to the members of the Board of Governors then present.

 Section 10.
-Five (5) of the members of the Board of Governors shall constitute a quorum for the transaction of business.
+Six (6) of the members of the Board of Governors shall constitute a quorum for the transaction of business.
 The Board of Governors shall act by a majority of the members present at any meeting except as otherwise provided herein.

 Section 11.
 At each General Meeting where club business is transacted upon, the Board of Governors shall present a report of its activities since the last General Meeting.
 At the last General Meeting of the Club within a calendar year, the Board of Governors shall present its Annual Report in writing on the condition and activities of the Club during the preceding year.

 Section 12.
-Vacancies in the Board of Governors shall be filled by the President, with the advice and consent of the Executive Board, for the unexpired term.
+Vacancies in the Board of Governors shall be filled by the President, with the advice of the Executive Board, for the unexpired term.

 Section 13.
 The Board of Governors from time to time may employ for a period not exceeding one year and at such compensation as the Board may deem advisable, club staff who shall perform such duties as may be assigned to them by the Board of Governors.
 These staff need not be members of the Club.

 Section 14.
 The Board of Governors shall reserve the right to create a political action committee (PAC) for the purpose of soliciting and disbursing funds to benefit Republican candidates.